spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/editing-documentation-via-pull-requests.md

    - /docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-spryker-documentation.html
 ---

-Our documentation is hosted on GitHub, in the [spryker-docs](https://github.com/spryker/spryker-docs) repository.
-Therefore, to contribute to Spryker documents, you have to use GitHub.
+The Spryker documentation is hosted on GitHub, in the [spryker-docs](https://github.com/spryker/spryker-docs) repository.
+Therefore, to contribute to the Spryker documents, you have to use GitHub.
 For more information about what GitHub is, see [About Git](https://docs.github.com/en/get-started/using-git/about-git).

 {% info_block infoBox "Info" %}